kevinveenbirkenbach/cymais/docs/vision/Company_Vision.md

-# Company Vision — CyMaIS
+# Company Vision — Infinito.Nexus

 ## Empowering Digital Sovereignty for Everyone.

-CyMaIS is more than just software — it is a movement for digital independence, resilience, and transparency.
+Infinito.Nexus is more than just software — it is a movement for digital independence, resilience, and transparency.

 We believe that secure, self-hosted IT infrastructure must be accessible to everyone — regardless of company size, technical expertise, or budget.